32 Weird Facts About Hipgnosis’ Most Famous Rock Album Covers

 A quirky sense of humor often defined the work, but they never really aligned themselves with the late '60s vibe.
 "The cow," Thorgerson memorably said of a classic Floyd cover, "is hardly psychedelic.
 It’s just a goddamn cow, isn’t it?"

 That was certainly not his last quotable quote.
-Find out more in the above gallery of 32 Weird Facts About Hipgnosis' Most Famous Rock Album Covers.
+Find out more in the following list of 32 Weird Facts About Hipgnosis' Most Famous Rock Album Covers.